akverse/Mobile_Data_Analysis/README.md

 # Mobile_Data_Analysis
-Mobile data analysis using  SQL &amp; then developing dashboard in Power BI
+Mobile data analysis in MySQL &amp; then developing dashboard in Power BI